-Apprenticeships can be undertaken at different levels, and depending on the level of the apprenticeship, the nature of the work and the kind of study involved in the apprenticeship, you can gain an appropriate qualification – for instance National Vocational Qualifications (NVQs), Functional Skills Qualifications (FSQs), Higher National Certificate (HNC), Higher National Diploma (HND) or a Foundation Degree.
+Apprenticeships can be undertaken at different levels, and depending on the level of the apprenticeship training, the nature of the work and the kind of study involved in the apprenticeship, you can gain an appropriate qualification – for instance National Vocational Qualifications (NVQs), Functional Skills Qualifications (FSQs), Higher National Certificate (HNC), Higher National Diploma (HND) or a Foundation Degree.

 As such, the coalition government have put apprenticeships at the top of their employment agenda and are developing ways to try and make them accessible and more widely available in the coming year.

 It should be understood, though, that an apprenticeship can only be as good as the work it involves.
-The aim of an apprenticeship is to gain skills and experience that can help an individual improve their prospects of finding gainful employment in the future.
+The aim of the apprenticeship system is to gain skills and experience that can help an individual improve their prospects of finding gainful employment in the future.
 Apprenticeships are therefore normally viewed as a stepping stone towards employment and more professional opportunities.

-Information about different apprenticeship pathways, eligibility criteria, rules for England, Scotland and Wales etc. can be found in the working, jobs and pensions section of the government’s official website at https://www.gov.uk/apprenticeships-guide.
+Information about different apprenticeship training, pathways, eligibility criteria, rules for England, Scotland and Wales etc. can be found in the working, jobs and pensions section of the government’s official website at https://www.gov.uk/apprenticeships-guide.
 You can also find information about how to apply for apprenticeships and learn more about your rights as a waged apprentice.